alphagov/transformation-dashboard/_posts/2000-01-07-apply-to-carry-waste.markdown

 anticipated-volume:
-  - number  : 200k
+  - number  : 100k
     caption : registrations in first year

 status: "beta"
-status-strapline: "In public beta with Phase 2 of the project in discovery."
+status-strapline: "This service is being developed in two phases.
+Phase 1 is for registration, while phase 2 will add new features such as payments and renewal.
+Phase 1 is in public beta.
+Phase 2 is in development."

 status-discovery:
   - copy        : "Completed: Phase 1 discovery --- Jul 2012"